CLBFest/Boston/README.md

 The Boston Node's "Hack Track" will be held at Cambridge Innovation Center: 1 Broadway (5th Floor Venture Cafe Space), Cambridge MA 02142.
 The CL+B Fest Hack Track provides simple ways for participants to propose relevant projects of any kind relevant to the themes of the CL+B Fest event.
 In addition, any team may choose to do a project that competes for an organized general CL+B Fest "Challenge".
 To learn about the several challenges, see: [http://legalhackers.org/clbfest2018-hack/](http://legalhackers.org/clbfest2018-hack/)

 Doors will open for participants in the Hack Track at 11:00 AM on Saturday, March 17th.
 Project pitches and team formation will take place from 12:00 PM - 1:00 PM and active work on Hack Track projects will take place from 1:00 PM on Saturday, March 17, 2018 to 1:00 PM on Sunday, March 18th.
 Unfortunately, we will not be able to accomodate teams overnight at the event venue.
+Project presentations on Sunday by participating teams may be located at a different area venue.

 ### Getting Started